 We can't answer this question for you.
 We teach Stanislavsky System the way it is taught today at the Moscow Art Theatre School.
 We are the teachers of that School, actors and directors of the Moscow Art Theatre.
 We think that the Stanislavsky System is the grammar of acting.
 We are not teaching a particular style, or a genre.
 Instead we are trying to help each actor finding a way to him or her own self.

 Two reasons: first of all we are in love with the city!
-Secondly, our friends in Riga really like the idea of us coming.
+Secondly, our friends in Riga really liked the idea of us coming.
 We thought it was time to change the set, to broaden the circle of friends and students.
 We are certain – you will also like it in Riga!

 You will find us on a quiet street in the city center, near the Train Station.
 In the Cultural Center The Moscow House.
 Here we found everything we need to run the summer school: well lit classrooms and studios, wide hallways, showers, and even a green room and a cafeteria.

+Here is the schedule for the Intro and Extended groups.
 Morning classes (9:00 - 12:00) are scheduled in groups – acting exercises, movement, and voice.
 After lunch break there is a Master Class for the entire School (13:00 - 15:00).
 The rest of the day there are scene study rehearsals (15:30 - 19:30) – both faculty supervised and independent.
 Classes are scheduled Monday through Saturday, Sunday is off.
 The program culminates with the Scene Study Showcase for invited audiences.

 All classes at the School are taught in English.
 Some exceptions can be made in the Scene Study class.
 Our directors speak Russian, English and Latvian.
-If a group of students working together would like to perform in Latvian or in Russian, this request can be accommodated.
-For all other langugages we will need a truly bilingual students capable of receiving instructions in English and performing in the native language.

 Each group is usually 10-15 students.